8b477/back-shop-template/README.md

   - Category.
   - Order.

-- Rework Unit test (mockup is not current)
+- Rework Unit test (mockup is not current).
-- Add patern Unit of Work
+- Add patern Unit of Work.
+- Adding Redis for performance optimization with memory caching.